pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 ### Backup

-When BR performs a backup operation, it first obtains the following information from the PD:
+When BR performs a backup operation, it first obtains the following information from PD:

 - The current TS (timestamp) as the time of the backup snapshot
 - The TiKV node information of the current cluster